 The Join the MH Conversation series gives people living with mental illness who don't write about mental health on their own blogs a safe space to share their own stories.
 To start the series off, we have this post is by Matt of The politics of being kind.
 MY LIFE WITH CHRONIC SCHIZOAFFECTIVE DISORDER I… Continue reading Join the Mental Health Conversation: Matt

-Over the last year of blogging, I've learned about many things.
+Molly's Fund on Pinterest Over the last year of blogging, I've learned about many things.
 One of those things is spoon theory.
-Spoon theory was created by Christine Miserandino, In a 2003 essay, she described using the metaphor to describe to a friend what it felt like to have a chronic invisible illness (in her case, lupus).
-She and… Continue reading Applying spoon theory to mental illness
+Spoon theory was created by Christine Miserandino.
+In a 2003 essay, she described using the metaphor to describe to a friend what it felt like to have a chronic invisible illness (in her… Continue reading Applying Spoon Theory to Mental Illness

-I am waiting to see a rheumatologist to figure out if I do in fact have an autoimmune disorder, but in the meantime, I wanted to talk a bit about what autoimmune disorders are.
+source: Pinterest I'm waiting to see a rheumatologist to figure out if I do in fact have an autoimmune disorder.
+In the meantime, I wanted to talk a bit about what autoimmune disorders are.
 Autoimmune disorders occur when elements of the body's natural immune system recognize certain types of normal cells in the body as… Continue reading Invisible Illness: A Closer Look at Autoimmune Disorders

 Here's what happened in my life over the past week: I ran out of the Ritalin samples my doctor gave me and have decided I'm going to stick with Dexedrine.
 It's quite possibly a total coincidence, but the week I was on Ritalin I felt less motivated and spent a lot of time scrolling along… Continue reading Weekend wrap-up